Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 Finally!
 We’re here in the investing section.

-The biggest investment I made in my early 20s?
-Pursuing Rog.
-She was taking a future-bridging leadership program at AIM that time and she encouraged me to try the Saturday talk series about the upcoming MIB / Master of Science in Innovation & Business program.
-She inspired and encouraged me that I can wing that program even if full-time graduate studies (with a PHP 900,000 price tag) was never part of my plans.
+What was the most significant investment I made in my early 20s?
+Pursuing a scholarship route for the MIB / Master of Science in Innovation & Business program.
+Going back to school or full-time graduate studies (with a PHP 900,000 price tag) was never part of my plans.

 How did the five-step framework help me?

 Let’s recap.
 Step 1, I was convinced the Master’s program would help increase my cash flow in the medium to long term.
-Step 2, I didn’t have the risk appetite to take a bank loan of almost a million so I stayed away from debt and pitched internal funding to my bosses instead.
-Step 3, I had my emergency fund in place so I was confident with the idea of unpaid leave to learn.
-Step 4, I already have a Manulife VUL insurance-investment and Dentsu will retain my healthcare coverage so my risk appetite for uncertainties was moderately aggressive.
-Step 5, I treat the program as my investment for the future.
+Step 2: I didn’t have the risk appetite to take a bank loan of almost a million, so I stayed away from debt and pitched internal funding to my bosses instead.
+Step 3: My emergency fund was in place, so I was confident about the idea of unpaid leave to learn.
+Step 4: I already have a Manulife VUL insurance investment, and Dentsu will retain my healthcare coverage, so my risk appetite for uncertainties was moderately aggressive.
+Step 5: I treat the program as my investment for the future.

 Going back to the present.
 My 3 years bond in Dentsu is about to end.
 I went back to Step one of looking for projects and paid talks that increased my cash flow.
 From step two, I’ve managed to get out of (bad) debt.
 From step three, I’ve added a critical illness coverage that are usually not covered by company healthcards.
 As Step five, I’ve finally made time to open up a few stock market investment accounts and my investment now looks like this in 2020:

 It took me five years to finally open an investment brokerage account.
-Part of it is because I burned half of my emergency fund (yup, Step 3) for a year without pay and full-time graduate school at AIM in 2017.
-I treated it as a relatively low-risk and good debt in the form of a bond from Dentsu.
+Part of it is because I burned half of my emergency fund (Step 3) for a year without pay and full-time graduate school at AIM in 2017.
+I treated it as a relatively low-risk and good debt as a bond from Dentsu.

 Investing for your future is not just about mutual funds and the stock market.
-It can also be about major conferences, training, or time in joining communities that will help you grow professionally and with mastery.
-Your biggest investment should be in yourself first.
+It can also be about significant conferences, training, or time in joining communities that will help you grow professionally and with mastery.
+Your most important investment should be in yourself first.

 What are your self-investment goals?